Varnasrama, the Vedic social system

 socialism: 'sudras'/state (no private property)

-capitalism: private companies, allopathic, quality mainly depends on cost
+capitalism: institutionalized (private companies), allopathic, quality mainly depends on cost

-socialism: state companies (paid mainly by taxes), allopathic, low quality (high quality only for elite)
+socialism: state companies, allopathic, low quality (high quality only for elite)

 capitalism: expansive (surplus reinvested), performance and profit-based